-A trafficker may be a sibling who sells their sister or a “friend” who sells a peer.
-Some traffickers may just have two or three women they sell regularly.
-While gangs and organized crime organizations are certainly heavily involved in human trafficking, it’s important not to overlook smaller scale operations that could easily be run within a family that lives next door to you.
+A trafficker be anyone: a parent, a friend, a student, maybe even a well-respected community member.
+Some traffickers may just have two or three people they sell regularly.
+While gangs and organized crime organizations are certainly heavily involved in human trafficking, it’s important not to overlook smaller scale operations that easily stay under the radar.

 Perpetrators of human trafficking are much more commonly people whom the victim knows – friends, family, and intimate partners.
-These people build, or take advantage of an already established, relationship of trust to coerce victims into a trafficking situation.
+These people create and take advantage of trusting relationships to manipulate someone into a trafficking situation.

-The interstate highway system is the largest factor in raising state’s human trafficking rates.
+Misconception: The interstate highway system is the largest factor in determining a state’s human trafficking rates.

 As more victims are recovered out of trafficking, properly identified, and extended protection – and more researchers dedicate time to studying human trafficking – we’ll see more accurate statistics.
 For now, treat human trafficking “statistics” you see or hear as educated guesses.

-Stories are spreading like wildfire on social media about people being followed around Target or Hobby Lobby by someone who seems like they’re up to no good.
-They express fear that someone was following them in order to abduct and sell them into sex trafficking.
+Stories often circulate on social media about people being followed around Target or Hobby Lobby by someone who seems suspicious, raising fears of being kidnapped and sold by human traffickers.
 These are not scenarios that are commonly reported by victims of trafficking.

-We should all practice being aware of our surroundings and personal safety planning.
-Predators of all kinds could certainly follow someone around a store, with malicious intent.
-We should certainly report someone exhibiting threatening behavior to appropriate authorities.
+We should always practice being aware of our surroundings and personal safety.
+Predators could certainly follow someone around a store with malicious intent.
+If someone is following you and/or exhibiting threatening behavior, you should report it immediately to the authorities.

 However, traffickers tend to be more strategic about who they recruit, rather than conducting random kidnappings.
 They are much more likely to reach out to someone who seems vulnerable and develop a relationship they can take advantage of to get that person into human trafficking.